MarkelCA/TunaDB/README.md

 A key-value store written in Rust for learning purposes.
 Inspired by the book "Designing Data-Intensive Applications" by Martin Kleppmann.

 ### Technical details
 It currently uses a simple length-prefixed binary encoding format for storage files and an in-memory byte offset HashMap as its indexing strategy.
-The server uses protocol buffers for communication with clients and is implemented using the gRPC framework.
+The server communicates with clients over TCP sockets and uses protocol buffers for data serialization.

 Implementation details, including the storage/indexing algorithms and communication protocols, are abstracted and subject to change.
 There are plans to implement more sophisticated data structures, such as B-Trees and LSM-Trees, in the future, as well as a custom protocol for communication between the server and client.
 ## Build